 I added in a few extra lines here and there, wherever gaps had opened up due to adjacent lines curving away from each other in the same spot.
 I also liked the look of the lines intersecting in a few places.

 You’ll receive my Off the Rails PDF pattern for free when you sign up for my newsletter.
-To do this just click on the button below:

 I hope you’ve all had a great weekend and managed to squeeze in a bit of sewing.
 Maybe even a Rail Fence quilt?

 Until next time,